 Donna currently serves as the Executive Director of Financial Aid, Scholarships and Veterans Education Benefits at Austin Peay State University.
 She has been in higher education for 32 years with 12 years in admissions and the past 20 years in financial aid.
 All of her higher education experience has been under the enrollment management model, which has given her broad experience in enrollment, persistence and retention of students.
 Donna prides herself on building an empowered and experienced staff who, together, have created an environment of efficiency, customer service, and strong compliance with two federal agencies – the Department of Education and Veterans Affairs.
 She considers mentoring and leadership to be one of her best strengths.
 She has been a part of high-level campus committees and discussions and can navigate the political scene, which is instrumental to the success of a financial aid office.
 In addition to team development, Donna has worked with enlisting third-party vendors to search for ways to improve services, enrollment and retention in the current challenging higher education environment.

-JoEllen Price started her career in 1988 and became a financial aid director in 1992, and currently serves as the executive director of financial aid at Houston Community College.
+JoEllen Price started her career in 1988 and became a financial aid director in 1992, and currently serves as the dean of financial aid and scholarships at San Jacinto College.
 She has led financial aid operations at five different institutions (public, private and proprietary) in four states.
 Positions held include executive director of student financial programs overseeing student accounts and financial aid; assistant vice president of enrollment management overseeing admissions, financial aid, and marketing; interim director of institutional research; and registrar.
 She also served as the vice president of operations for full-service financial aid consulting company working with over 50 colleges and universities providing a variety of consulting and remote processing services.
-JoEllen earned a bachelor’s degree in business, an MBA, a master's degree in information technology, and completed her doctorate in education in 2022.
+JoEllen earned a bachelor's degree in business, an MBA, a master's degree in information technology, and completed her doctorate in education in 2022.

 Morgan began working in financial aid in 2005 and currently serves as the associate director for operations at the University of Oregon where she leverages systems and technology to increase efficiency, ensure compliance, and improve the financial aid experience for staff and students alike.
 Morgan served as the committee chair for Ellucian's Community Source Initiative for five years and has been a peer reviewer for NASFAA's Standards of Excellence (SOE) Review Program since 2015.
 She loves puzzles, problem solving, and process improvement, which makes financial aid a perfect fit.
 Morgan holds a bachelor of arts in wilderness leadership and experiential education from Brevard College, and a master of science in therapeutic recreation from Oklahoma State University.